pascomnet/documentation/site/content/client-desktop-userguide/phonebook/_index.en.md

 To create new phone book entries in the global company phone book, you must have the role **Phone book administrator** or be **system administrator**.
 {{% /notice %}}

-To create new phone book entries, click on the **red plus symbol** in the phone book.
+To create new phone book entries, click on the {{< ui-button "red + symbol">}} in the phone book.

 ![Add a new Phonebook entry](addnew_phonebook.en.jpg) *Add a new Phonebook entry*
 </br>

-Fill in the predefined fields with your contact data and click on the **floppydisk symbol** to save the phone entry.
+Fill in the predefined fields with your contact data and click on the {{< ui-button "floppy disk symbol">}} to save the phone entry.

 ![Create new phonebook entry](create_phonebook.jpg) *Create and save a new phonebook entry*